"Each Pet's vaccinations are based on their unique needs."

 Typical vaccinations and testing for dogs include:

-- DHPP (Distemper, Hepatitis, Parainfluenza, and Parvovirus): Puppies receive this vaccination when we give them their first exam at 7 weeks of age.
+- DA2PP/4L (Distemper, Adenovirus, Parainfluneza, Parvovirus, Leptospirosis 4 serovars): Puppies receive this vaccination when we give them their first exam at 8 weeks of age.
 We then give them the vaccine every three weeks for a total of 3 inoculations.
 Once your dog completes this first schedule, they'll need the vaccine again every 1-3 years, depending on their age and risk status.
 We customize the vaccine schedule based on risk and will help you determine how often your pet will need the vaccine.

 - Bordetella: This vaccination protects your dog from Bordetella, one of the most respiratory diseases for canines.
-Puppies receive this vaccine at nine weeks of age followed by another inoculation 3 weeks later.
-After these first two inoculations, dogs will a booster every 12 months.
+Puppies receive this vaccine at 12 weeks of age.
+After these first vaccination, dogs will a booster every 12 months.
 There are many other respiratory infectious agents that cause “Canine Infectious Respiratory Disease,” which this vaccine does not protect against.
 Most of the other respiratory infectious agents are not as aggressive and are self-limiting.

-- Rabies: Dogs get the first two shots for rabies 3 weeks apart after 12 weeks of age.
+- Rabies: Dogs get the first shot for rabies at 16 weeks of age then again at 1 year of age.
 After that, they'll need a booster every 3 years.
 This vaccine is federally regulated and required by law for public safety.

-- Canine Influenza: This emerging disease has been diagnosed right here in Idaho and the surrounding states.
+- Canine Influenza (H3N2) and (H3N8): This emerging disease has been diagnosed right here in Idaho and the surrounding states.
 It is highly contagious causing fever, coughing, lethargy, runny nose, etc and in some cases fatalities.
-It is prevented by inoculating with 2 initial boosters given 3 weeks apart, then annually.
+It is prevented by inoculating with 2 initial boosters given 4 weeks apart, then annually.
 As Canine Influenza is so contagious and close to home, and because the vaccine is safe and affordable, vaccinations for Canine Influenza is required for all patients boarding, grooming, or staying for Day Camp at the lodge.

 Typical vaccinations for cats include: